veronicahodo/temporal-cryptophysics/tc-faq.md

 # Temporal Cryptophysics FAQ

-A collection of frequently asked questions about the Temporal Cryptophysics model, HodeauxLedger, and the philosophies and technologies surrounding it.
+A collection of frequently asked questions about the Temporal Cryptophysics model, Trust Architecture, and the philosophies and technologies surrounding it.

 ---